adrianperal/Javascript/README.md

 # Javascript

 * Exercises from freeCodeCamp website and from their youtube channel.

-- Blackjack Game (finished)

-* The Odin Project exercises from their online course (Problem-solver skill: FizzBuzz).
+* The Odin Project online course exercises.

+1 Blackjack Game (finished)

+2 Problem-solver skill: FizzBuzz

+3 browser extension: save inputs on local storage